"Why isn't my dog listening to me?"

 I’m Holly (she/they), a dog trainer based in Richmond, Virginia and accepting clients globally.
 I use an approach based on communication, consent, and positive reinforcement to meet the needs of the entire household.

-I provide a wide range of training services, but some of my specialties are:
+I provide a range of training services, but my specialties are:

 I operate under the Professional Code of Ethics and Standards of Practice of the International Association of Animal Behavior Consultants (IAABC).
 One important professional standard I adhere to is that when we work together, we won't use fear, pain, or force for training.
 Instead, we'll use positive, evidence-based methods that help dogs learn through trust and teamwork.